Rikashiii/Snake-Game/README.md

 # Information

-This project is made using the concept of Object Oriented Programming with the use of different modules such as turtle, time, random.
+This project is made using the concept of Object Oriented Programming with the use of different modules such as turtle, time, random and some user-defined modules.

 # Instructions